martinbernat/homebridge-th16ermostat/README.md

 Add the following information to your config file in "accessories" section:
 Only required values are "name" and "deviceIPAddress".
 Values shown are used as default values.

 _Note: If if fails to start/initialize after installing and configuring through homebridge, check the config.
 It might have different accessory identifier, e.g. 'homebridge-th16ermostat' instead of 'TH16ermostat'.
-Also 'name' cannot be missing._
+Also 'name' and 'sensorName' cannot be missing.
+As 'sensorName' use the name of your probe you see in the output of http://x.x.x.x/cm?cmnd=status%208, for example 'DS18B20' (put your Tasmota IP address instead of x.x.x.x)_

 ```
     "accessories": [